Can an OPK double as a pregnancy test?

 Only a positive pregnancy test tells you that you are pregnant, and if the pregnancy test is positive that's a nearly 100% confirmation you are pregnant.

-A positive result on an OPK could mean you are near ovulation, pregnant, or the test is picking up an entirely different hormone or element.
-Or it may be negative even if a woman is pregnant.
-With a positive HPT there is no doubt.
+A positive result on an OPK could mean you are near ovulation, pregnant, or the test is picking up an entirely different hormone.
+Or it may be negative, even if a woman is pregnant.
+With a positive HPT, there is no doubt.
+A positive OPK will not tell you with enough certainty that you are pregnant.
+And if the OPK is negative, you could still be pregnant.

 OPK's work differently than HPT's.
 A pregnancy test will develop 2 lines only if hCG (pregnancy hormone) is detected.
 Thus, "a line is a line" when determining a positive HPT.
 OPK's work differently.
 An OPK has a "control" line and a "test" line, just like an HPT.
 Unlike an HPT, however, the mere presence of a "test" line does not mean the test is positive.
 The test line must be as dark as, or darker than, the control line to be a positive result (meaning that a surge was detected, rather than the ordinary amount of LH usually found in your urine every day.)